LaPorte County, Indiana: Politics

-From 1992 to 2012, LaPorte County had been reliably Democratic although John Kerry came within 198 votes of losing the county in 2004.
-But in recent years it has been increasingly Republican with Donald Trump winning the county in all 3 of his presidential runs.
+From 1992 to 2012, LaPorte County was reliably Democratic, although John Kerry came within 198 votes of losing the county in 2004.
+In recent years, it has been increasingly Republican, with Donald Trump winning the county in all three of his presidential runs.

 LaPorte County is split between Indiana's 1st and Indiana's 2nd congressional district and is represented by Rudy Yakym and Frank Mrvan in the United States Congress.
 It is also part of Indiana Senate districts 5 and 8 and Indiana House of Representatives districts 7, 9, 17 and 20.